 NASA’s Mars 2020 Perseverance rover has logged 146.3 million (235.4 million kilometers) of space miles – exactly half of what will be covered before reaching the Red Planet.
 View the full interactive experience at Eyes on the Solar System.

 Work Continues En Route

-The mission team continues to check out spacecraft systems big and small during interplanetary cruise.
+The mission team continues to check out spacecraft systems big and small during interplanetary cruises.
 Perseverance’s RIMFAX and MOXIE instruments were tested and determined to be in good shape on October 15.
-MEDA got a thumbs up on October 19.
+MEDA got a thumbs-up on October 19.
 There was even a line item to check the condition of the X-ray tube in the PIXL instrument on October 16, which also went as planned.